 Assessment of famous speeches primarily from the 20st century-the content, the context, the delivery, and the impact these speeches had on society.
 In addition, this course will explore advanced public speaking concepts and provide opportunities for students to create and deliver their own speeches, as well as participate in a formal debate.
 Fulfills the Honors Individual Seminar requirement.
-Prerequisite HON 2311 or permission of instructor.
+Prerequisite: Admission to the Honors Program or permission of instructor.